ikennarichard/Calculator-app/README.md

-This Readme file is part of the Odin Project, Odin Project is a wb devlopment course aimed at equipping users with job ready skills.
+This Readme file is part of the Odin Project Curicullum, Odin Project is a web devlopment program aimed at equipping people with job ready skills to succeed.
 This is accomplished through challenges and projects